userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 @snippet samples/production_service/static_config.yaml Production service sample - static config task processors

-Moving blocking operations into a separate task processor improves responsivnes and CPU usage of your service.
+Moving blocking operations into a separate task processor improves responsiveness and CPU usage of your service.
 Monitor task processor helps to get statistics and diagnostics from server under heavy load or from a server with a deadlocked threads in the main task processor.

 @warning This setup is for an abstract service on an abstract 8 core machine.
 Benchmark your service on your hardware and hand-tune the